yeutech-lab/react-router-dom-utils/docs/js/jsdoc.md

 ## getPages

-Utility to convert an array of routes configuration into a pages object that can be used to create link to page.
+Utility to convert an array of routes configuration or a routes map into a pages object that can be used to create link to page.
 It use the `route.path` to determinate a camelcase key dotted name and append it in a nested object.
 It also read for `route.page` to create page aliases.
 It is recommended to inject `pages` into the application context so Link component can quickly access it..